Breeding Meat Rabbits: From Pairing to Fryers

 Nest box kit scraper board

 Give pregnant does a nest box 28 days after breeding.
 Don’t put the nest box in too early, or does may get in the bad habit of lounging in the nest or use it as a bathroom.
 Take care not to put it in her potty corner.

 I give first-time moms their nest on day 29 so they are less likely to soil the nest (since they don’t know what it’s for until they go into labor).

-Place a nest box in the cage on day 28 or 29.
-Once she shows interest in the box and begins digging in it, add a handful of straw to the cage.
-Expectant moms usually munch for a bit, then start gathering hay in their mouth to build a comfy nest for their babies.
+Once she shows interest in the box and begins digging in it, add a big handful of straw or hay to the cage.
+If you put straw in before she’s accepted the box, she may try to build a nest outside the box.
+Expectant moms usually munch for a bit, then start gathering hay in their mouth to build a comfy “burrow” for their babies.

 Pregnant momma with a “haystache”!